- NAME: Tom Hanks

 In 1993, Hanks emerged with two huge hits: Sleepless in Seattle, a romantic comedy written by Nora Ephron that rematched him with his Joe Versus the Volcano co-star, Meg Ryan; and Philadelphia, co-starring Denzel Washington.
-In the latter film, Hanks played a lawyer fired from his high-paying firm because he has AIDS, delivering a courageous performance that earned him an Oscar for Best Actor.
+In the latter film, Hanks played a lawyer fired from his high-paying firm because he has AIDS, delivering a courageous performance that earned him an Academy Award for Best Actor.

 In 1996, Hanks starred in another blockbuster, Apollo 13, a Ron Howard film based on the abortive lunar landing mission of the Apollo 13 spacecraft in 1970.
 The film was released in the IMAX format in 2002.
-Like Forrest Gump, the film made over $500 million at the box office.
+Like Forrest Gump, the film made more than $500 million at the box office.

-In late 1998, Hanks also teamed once more with Ryan and Ephron, in the hit romantic comedy You've Got Mail.
+In late-1998, Hanks also teamed once more with Ryan and Ephron, in the hit romantic comedy You've Got Mail.

 profile name: Tom Hanks profile occupation: